If you are interested in becoming a Faculty Associate of the GLRC, please fill out this form.

 Dr. (Ms) Arti Nanavati is a retired Professor and Chair, Department of Economics, Faculty of Arts, The Maharaja Sayajirao University of Baroda, Vadodara, Gujarat, India.
 She also held additional positions of Director, UGC, Centre for Canadian Studies (2003-2016) and Joint Director, Women's Studies Research Centre (2000-2005).
 She is a recipient of Commonwealth Academic Staff Fellowship at London School of Economics (1988-89) and Shastri Indo-Canadian Institute, Canadian Studies and research fellowships at University of Toronto, Simon Fraser University and University of British Columbia.
 Arti's main areas of research interest are migration, gender and social capital.
 Under Shastri fellowships, she researched labour market performance of south Asia born women and role of social capital in labour market outcomes in Canada.
 Her research project sponsored by Government of Gujarat, explores the role of social capital in capability building among tribals of South Gujarat.
 Arti's recent research examines nexus among 'migration-remittances- development' based on the National Sample Survey Organization's report on migration in India.

-Dr. Reza is Assistant Professor and Coordinator in Development Studies at the Asian University for Women in Chittagong, Bangladesh.
-He teaches and researches theories and practices of development, international political economy, migration, mobility, labour, work and employment.
-He has a PhD from Flinders University, Adelaide, Australia.
-His PhD research was about labour migration and precarious employment, theoretically positioned in the discourse of neoliberalism and Guy Standing’s eminent notion of “the precariat”.
+Dr. Selim Reza is Assistant Professor and Head of Academic Programmes at BRAC Institute of Governance and Development, BRAC University, Bangladesh.
+He teaches and researches theories and practices of development, international political economy, human trafficking, migration, nationalism, modern slavery, forced labour, work and employment.
+Earlier he was Assistant Professor and Coordinator of Development Studies at the Asian University for Women in Chittagong, Bangladesh.
+He has a PhD in migration, work and employment from the College of Business, Government and Law at Flinders University, Australia where he taught socio-legal studies and sociological research methods.
 Before his PhD, he was a Research and Communications Officer for the Refugee and Migratory Movements Research Unit (RMMRU) at the University of Dhaka, Bangladesh and worked for the Migrating out of Poverty Research Programme Consortium based in the University of Sussex, UK.
 His key research interests span labour migration and employment relationship issues that are theoretically founded in the political economy of migrant labour and contingent employment practices.
 He is keen on academic research in growing inequalities and exploitation of migrant labourers, as a working class, within the neoliberal economic and social model.
+He is the author of the book “The Construction Precariat” published by Taylor & Francis (Routledge, UK).

 Stephanie Ross is Associate Professor in the School of Labour Studies at McMaster University.
 Her research and teaching focuses on public sector unionism, union renewal, and democracy in working-class and social movement organizations.
 Current areas of research include public sector unions' unique sources of power, the strategic implications for unions of deindustrialization, anti-union sentiment in Canada, and the emergence and potential of new forms of worker organizing.
 With Larry Savage, she has edited two books, Rethinking the Politics of Labour in Canada (Fernwood 2012), and Public Sector Unions in the Age of Austerity (Fernwood 2013), and co-authored another, Building a Better World: An Introduction to the Labour Movement in Canada (Fernwood 2015).
 She is also president of the Canadian Association for Work and Labour Studies.